zero804/gitter/docs/developer-faq.md

 which will just 404 on a separate device when you try to sign in.

 Recreate your secrets using your local network IP, see https://gitlab.com/gitlab-org/gitter/webapp#configure-service-secrets

+Restart the server.
+You should now be able to access Gitter over your local IP from other devices